Our Work

 Partners: Stanford Law School, University of Rwanda Law School

-HUMSI provides research and writing support for Stanford Law School's Rule of Law Program.
-This includes coordinating a legal education project on the laws and legal institutions of Rwanda with University of Rwanda law school faculty and Stanford Law School students, strengthening institutional knowledge and capacity building in legal education.
+HUMSI provides research and administrative support for Stanford Law School's Rule of Law Program.
+This includes coordinating a legal education project on the laws and legal institutions of Rwanda with University of Rwanda law school faculty and Stanford Law School students to develop comparative law resources and build legal education capacity.